-- 66. In late 2015 and 2016, USC would have been preparing its 2016 survey responses for the 2017 edition of the rankings.
+- 65. In launching this EdD program, 2U and USC stood to gain more than ever from the misrepresentation of data to US News.
+Defendants understood that accurate reporting of selectivity data would lower USC Rossier's ranking even further once they rolled out the new EdD online program in 2015 and enrolled even more students.
+At the same time, both USC and 2U had a lot to gain.
+2U had just gone public, and the EdD programs' steep price tag would be good for shareholders.
+Reporting EdD selectivity data to USNWR would jeopardize that profit potential and potentially severely damage 2U, which continued to rely heavily on USC's reputation and tuition revenues. - 66.
+In late 2015 and 2016, USC would have been preparing its 2016 survey responses for the 2017 edition of the rankings.
 At that time, the first of the new online doctoral students, recruited by 2U, were beginning their studies in the new Organizational Change and Leadership ("OCL") EdD program, and were supposed to be captured in the survey responses.
 But Defendants refused, opting to continue to supply incomplete information.
 In March 2016, Dean Gallagher stated: "I plan to begin a campaign with [US News] this spring that will explain why we are not going to continue giving any information about any of our EdD programs.
-Unless we are successful, we will drop like a rock in the rankings, particularly when the OCL has over 500 EdDs enrolled at any one time and that number is combined with our on campus ed leadership program." - 67.
+Unless we are successful, we will drop like a rock in the rankings, particularly when the OCL has over 500 EdDs enrolled at any one time and that number is combined with our on campus ed leadership program."46 - 67.
 While USC had always been concerned about the impact the EdD data would have on its selectivity score, and by extension, its ranking, the addition of the online EdD program significantly exacerbated those concerns.
 A USC Rossier employee admitted to Jones Day that Gallagher "wanted online EdD programs excluded because [she] thought that they would affect the School's selectivity score."
 As a result, from 2016 onwards USC was not providing US News with any selectivity data from its online programs, even though Defendants intended to and did aggressively promote the resulting rankings to students considering their online programs.
-And, as discussed in Paragraph 82(c), around that same time, Defendants even increased their marketing efforts around the rankings. - 68.
-While Defendants were excluding the online EdD students from the rankings, Defendants had to grapple with a different way in which US News rankings system threatened to expose the lower standards of the online program.
-Beginning in 2013, US News began conducting a less-publicized specialty ranking of online master's degrees in education, ranking the schools that voluntarily participated.
-That year, the online Master of Arts in Teaching degree offered by Defendants was ranked at #44, below a number of state schools.
-It appears after that, USC Rossier stopped participating in this ranking all together to avoid reconciling its poor showing with the inflated general ranking that was central to their message to online students.
-While US News does not make complete sets of historical of these rankings available to the public, USC Rossier does not appear in any publicly available ranking.
-From what can be identified in the public record, USC Rossier did not participate at all in the rankings in 2014 or 2016.
-For 2015, the top 174 schools are publicly available, and it does not appear in that list, so it either did not participate or was ranked even lower.
-Similarly, for 2017, USC Rossier does not appear in the publicly available list of the top 123 schools; in the list of the top 60 schools for 2018-2020; or the top 40 schools for 2021.
+And, as discussed in Paragraph 83(c), around that same time, Defendants even increased their marketing efforts around the rankings.

-&lt;sup>46 Id. at 8-9 (emphasis added).
+&lt;sup>6 Id. at 8-9 (emphasis added).
 There is no discussion in the Jones Day Report of any "campaign" involving US News ever happening.
 Instead, the Jones Day Report remarks that most alleged communications between USC Rossier and US News "were not well documented, if documented at all."
 Jones Day Report at 8, n.
 5.